h2oai/mlops-dai-runtimes/db-mojo-scorer/README.md

 7. Azure Data Warehouse
 8. Snowflake
 9. ElasticSearch

-## Building
-The code of the local SpringBoot scorer is a gradle project build as usual by `./gradlew build`.

-The resulting executable jar is located in the `build/libs` folder.

 ## Running
 - You must have a DAI license to score, so add the license (via command line) in one of the standard ways, as a parameter, as a environment vailable for example:
     `Dai.h2o.mojos.runtime.license.file=/Driverless-AI/license/license.sig`